Rebuilding Hope Inc

 How does Rebuilding Hope Inc spend its money?

 Rebuilding Hope Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Rebuilding Hope Inc tax-deductible?